 When making a home studio recording, there are often unwanted noises picked up by your mics.
 Recording in an untreated room means the sound of outside road noise or air conditioning units could affect your raw recording.
 In addition, an untreated room will produce room resonances from sounds bouncing off flat surfaces and corners.
 These are easy things to combat ahead of time so you’re not wasting away with menial post-production tasks.

 Fortunately, you don’t need to buy expensive equipment to mitigate these unwanted effects.
 If you’re not willing to spend any money on acoustic treatment, that’s fine.
-It’s best to record in a carpeted room with soft furniture and as few flat surfaces as possible, because these are what produce echos.
+It’s best to record in a carpeted room with soft furniture and as few flat surfaces as possible; hard, flat surfaces are what produce unwanted echoes.
 At the very least, just tent a blanket over your head when recording vocals.

 Record in a room in the middle of your house

 If you’re going to invest in one specialized piece of room treatment equipment, it should be a porous bass trap.
-Bass frequencies tend to build up in corners of an untreated room and sound much louder than they should, particularly in a small home studio, so it’s best to place bass traps in every corner.
+Again, this won’t transform the structure of your building or room, but it will do a bit to absorb bass frequencies.
+Be cautious though: cheap bass traps may very well be made from the same foam as your beloved family room couch.
 If you don’t want to invest in bass traps, a similar but lesser effect can be produced by placing soft pillows in the corners of your room.

 Wall panels absorb unwanted echoes in the mid and high frequencies

-Placing foam on flat surfaces can help reduce unwanted echos in your room, and yield better audio clarity.
+Placing foam on flat surfaces can minimally reduce unwanted echos in your room.
 Some budget alternatives to purchasing acoustic panels are to encase your microphone with a foam shield or something made of soft material (like a blanket fort), or to prop your mattress up against the wall.

 Diffusers prevent absorptive materials from sucking all the life out of your recording, because they scatter reflections off of flat surfaces that vary in height.
-This creates a more even dispersion of sound throughout the room, but they aren’t necessary for home studio recording, especially if your home studio is small.
+This creates a more even dispersion of sound throughout the room, but they aren’t necessary for home studio recording, especially if your home studio is small and your budget is tight.

-Before we get into the nitty gritty of recording different instruments, there are a few things you need to know when you’re looking to buy a microphone.
+Before we get into the lowdown of recording different instruments, there are a few things you need to know when you’re looking to buy a microphone.

-When shopping around for microphones, you’ll likely come across the acronyms XLR and USB.
-An XLR microphone uses a balanced signal and is more effective at rejecting unwanted electronic noise than a USB microphone, which has an unbalanced signal.
-Generally, XLR microphones are better quality than USB microphones, though they are a bit more expensive and require an audio interface.
+When shopping around for microphones, you’ll likely come across the XLR and USB varieties.
+An XLR microphone outputs a balanced analog signal, whereas a USB microphone outputs a digital signal.
+Generally, XLR microphones are better quality than USB microphones, though they are a bit more expensive and require an audio interface to do the digital conversion.

 There are two main types of microphones—dynamic and condenser.
 Each is suited to its own set of use cases, and neither is inherently worse or better.

-Condenser microphones are much more sensitive than dynamic microphones, and are great for picking up very melodic instruments, such as the voice or acoustic guitars.
+Condenser microphones are much more sensitive than dynamic microphones and are great for picking up very melodic instruments (vocals or acoustic guitars).
 Condenser microphones are not the best for recording very loud audio, because their sensitivity makes your recording prone to distortion.
-They require phantom power to operate, and this can be achieved through an audio interface or a pre-amp like the CL-1 Cloudlifter.
+They require phantom power to operate, and this can be provided by an audio interface or a dedicated mic pre-amp.

 Polar patterns and placement

-A polar pattern is the spatial field from which a microphone picks up audio.
+A polar pattern is a spatial field from which a microphone picks up audio.
 The most common polar pattern is the cardioid, meaning “heart-shaped” in Latin.
 Cardioid microphones record sound from what’s directly in front of them and slightly to the sides.
-These are excellent for recording vocals, because they reject distracting off-axis sound yet are allow for flexible placement.
+These are excellent for recording vocals because they reject off-axis sound yet are allow for flexible placement.

 Another fairly common polar pattern is omnidirectional which picks up sound from all sides of the microphone.
-This polar pattern is great for when you’re making a recording of an acoustic guitar, because it registers room resonances and makes the guitar sound more natural.
+This polar pattern is great for acoustic guitar because it registers room resonances and makes it sound more natural.
 Bidirectional pickup patterns record sound from the front and back of the microphone capsule, and stereo pickup patterns record sound from the left and right sides of the microphone capsule.

-You need an audio interface to make a studio recording
+Do you need an audio interface for studio recording?

 XLR microphones are better quality than USB microphones, and you should definitely invest in one if you’re going to be recording music.
 If you’re recording from an XLR microphone into your computer, you’ll need an audio interface to digitize the analog signal from the mic into something your computer can understand.
-I recommend the Focusrite Scarlett 2i2: it offers 48V phantom power, which you’ll need if you’re using a condenser microphone, and comes bundled with software such as Pro Tools First plugins and Ableton Live Lite.
+We recommend the Focusrite Scarlett 2i2: it offers 48V phantom power, which you’ll need if you’re using a condenser microphone, and comes bundled with software.

 The Scarlett 2i2 allows for two simultaneous inputs, whether they are direct inputs from instruments or XLR from microphones.
 If you plan to record many instruments at once, or want to record acoustic drums, you should look into a larger interface such as the Focusrite Clarett 8Pre.
 Focusrite isn’t the only brand for interfaces out there, and you can browse our list of the best USB interfaces for studio recording to select the right one for you.